filamentgroup/Responsive-Images/README.md

 ### Non-Javascript Browsers
 Non-javascript enabled/supporting browsers/devices will receive the initial image referenced in the image src attribute (the mobile version)

+### Redirecting to more meaningful image sizes
+If you'd like to cater your large image size to be no larger than the device's screen resolution, you can modify the .htaccess rewrite to utilize the width and height values.
+Then you can use a server-side solution to dynamically generate images that are sized appropriately.
+In the rewrite, the width and height values are available through the $2 and $3 values, respectively.
+Just use them in your rewrite destination and handle things as you'd like on the server.
+For example, your could redirect to something like: /imageserver/w-$2/h-$3/src-%1 or potentially use a third-party service as well.

 ### Optional Configuration and Optimizations: